exponea/exponea-android-sdk/README.md

 1. Download Project
 2. Open using Android Studio

-## 🏯 Architecture & code principles
-The SDK does not use any type of Architecture

 ## 👌 Tests
 Using manual dependency injection the application aims to have every class tested using clean coding principles